 Projects Subject to Available Funding.
-The foregoing list of projects is subject to the availability of adequate funding to the District for SFID No. 1.
-Approval of the bond measure does not guarantee that the proposed projects in SFID No. 1 that are the subject of bonds under the measure will be funded beyond the local revenues generated by the bond measure.
-The District plans to pursue funds from the State of California, if available, to complete certain of the identified Projects.
-The District's proposal for the Projects may assume the receipt of matching state funds, which could be subject to appropriation by the Legislature or approval of a statewide bond measure.
+The foregoing list of projects is subject to the availability of adequate funding to the District.
+Approval of the bond measure does not guarantee that the proposed projects in the District that are the subject of bonds under the measure will be funded beyond the local revenues generated by the bond measure.
+The District's proposal for the projects may assume the receipt of matching state funds, which could be subject to appropriation by the Legislature or approval of a statewide bond measure.

-IMPARTIAL ANALYSIS OF MEASURE M-16
+IMPARTIAL ANALYSIS OF MEASURE D-16

-This measure will determine whether the Paso Robles Joint Unified School District ("the District") may issue \$95 million in bonds to improve school facilities within School Facilities Improvement District No. 1 ("the SFID"), an improvement district previously established by the Board of Trustees of the District ("the Board") under California Education Code section 15300 et seq.
-The measure is placed on the ballot by the Board and will become effective if 55% of the voters of the SFID vote "yes" on the measure.
+This measure will determine whether the San Miguel Joint Union School District ("the District") shall issue \$5.9 million in bonds for the purpose of improving school facilities within the District.
+The measure, placed on the ballot by the District's governing board ("the Board"), will become effective only if fifty-five percent (55%) of the voters vote "yes" on the measure.

-On November 7, 2000, California voters passed "Proposition 39," amending Article XIIIA, section 1(b)(3) and Article XVI, section 18 of the California Constitution.
-The amendments authorize the District to incur bonded indebtedness for the purpose of financing the construction, reconstruction, rehabilitation, or replacement of school facilities, in accordance with certain accountability requirements.
+On November 7, 2000, California voters passed "Proposition 39," amending Article XIIIA, section 1(b)(3) of the California Constitution.
+That amendment authorizes the District to incur bonded indebtedness for the purpose of financing the construction, reconstruction, rehabilitation, or replacement of school facilities, in accordance with certain accountability requirements.
 To implement the requirements of Proposition 39, the Legislature enacted the "Strict Accountability in Local School Construction Bond Act of 2000" (Educ.
 Code, § 15264, et seq.; "the Act").
 This measure is proposed in accordance with the Act.

-If approved, the measure will authorize the District to issue up to \$95 million in general obligation bonds, to bear interest at a rate not to exceed the maximum permitted by law.
-The types of improvement projects to be funded by bond proceeds are included in the Bond Project List (included in the full-text of the measure).
+If approved, the measure will authorize the District to issue up to \$5.9 million in general obligation bonds, to bear interest at a rate not to exceed the maximum permitted by law.
+School facility improvement projects to be funded by bond proceeds are included in the Bond Project List (in the full-text of the measure).
 In accordance with the Act, the Board has certified that it has evaluated safety, class size reduction, enrollment growth and information technology needs in developing the Bond Project List.

-Revenue from bond sales will be used only to repair, acquire, upgrade, equip and construct classrooms and school facilities within the SFID, and not for any other purpose, including teacher and employee salaries and other school operating expenses.
+Revenue from bond sales will be used only to modernize, replace, renovate, construct, equip, acquire and rebuild District facilities, and not for any other purpose, including teacher and employee salaries and other school operating expenses.
 Approval of the bond measure does not guarantee that particular projects will be funded.

-Principal and interest on the bonds will be payable from the proceeds of ad valorem taxes levied annually on taxable real property within the SFID.
-These taxes would be in addition to the property taxes currently levied on taxpayers within the SFID.
+Principal and interest on the bonds will be payable from the proceeds of ad valorem taxes levied annually on taxable real property within the District.
+These taxes would be in addition to the property taxes currently levied on taxpayers owning real property within the District.
 The amount of the increased taxes each year would depend upon the amount needed to pay the principal and interest on the bonds.
 The District's Tax Rate Statement, which accompanies this analysis, reflects an estimate of the maximum property tax levies required to service the bonds.
-The actual tax rates may vary depending on the timing of sales, amount of bonds sold, fluctuations in market interest rates, and changes in assessed valuations.
+The actual tax rates may vary depending on the timing of sales, number of bonds sold, and increases in assessed valuations.

-Performance and financial audits must be completed annually to ensure that bond proceeds are spent only as specified in the measure.
+Performance and financial audits must be performed annually to ensure that bond proceeds are spent only as specified in the measure.
 An independent citizens' oversight committee will monitor expenditures and provide oversight.
 Bond proceeds will be deposited in a separate account.
-As long as any bond proceeds remain unexpended, annual reports will be filed with the Board stating the amount of funds collected and expended, and the status of projects authorized by the measure.
+As long as any bond proceeds remain unexpended, annual reports will be filed with the Board stating the amount of funds collected and expended, and the status of the projects authorized by the measure.

-A "yes" vote on this measure is a vote in favor of the District issuing \$95 million in bonds to improve school facilities within the SFID.
+A "yes" vote on this measure is a vote in favor of the District issuing \$5.9 million in bonds for the purposes set forth in the full-text of the measure.